clairetay96/shiftScheduler/README.md

 ```

-5. At this state you may want to create an admin account (still in pipenv shell):
+5. At this stage you may want to create an admin account (still in pipenv shell):
 ```
 python manage.py createsuperuser
 ```